Thailand

 More Than Just Sustenance

 Thailand is occasionally compared to France.
-The land mass is about the same and sometimes Thais demonstrate the same stubborn national pride as the French (which is by no means a bad thing I hasten to add).
+The land mass is about the same and sometimes Thais demonstrate the same stubborn national pride as the French.
 The Thai obsession with food is another similarity.

-The Thai equivalent of "How's it going?" is "Gin khao reu yang?" - "Have you eaten (rice) yet?".
-You can reply, "Gin lair-o, khrap," - you've already eaten or "Yang mai gin," - not yet.
+The Thai equivalent of "How's it going?" is "Gin khao reu yung?" - "Have you eaten (rice) yet?".
+You can reply, "Gin lair-o, krup," - you've already eaten or "Yung mai gin," - not yet.
+If a Thai has eaten, they will sometimes answer that everything is riep roi.

 This simple phrase says a lot about the attitude Thais have towards food.
 For a start, it tells us what the staple of the Thai diet is.
 They don't just ask have you eaten but have you eaten rice.
 Asking you how you are is based on whether you have food in your stomach or not.
 The Thai way of thinking says that if you have eaten you will be happy and content.
 If you haven't eaten yet, well ... you need to eat soon!